Public Ideas: Their Varieties and Careers

-The Sociological Research Practicum (SRP) is an annual data collection project.
-Each year, a faculty member in the Department of Sociology is chosen as the Principal Investigator (PI) to design and manage the project.
-The topic and type of method varies each year, reflecting the interest of the PI.
+The Sociological Research Practicum (SRP) was an annual data collection project from 1965 to 2024.
+Each year, a faculty member in the Department of Sociology was chosen as the Principal Investigator (PI) to design and manage the project.
+The topic and type of method varied each year, reflecting the interest of the PI.
 The SRP began in 1965 as the Indianapolis Area Project.
 Read more about the SRP's history, goals, and resources.
+In 2024, the SRP was re-envisioned to focus on graduate students' completion of the empirical paper.

 The aim of the Indian American Family Study (IAFS) is to investigate (Asian) Indian Americans’ views and experiences of family life with a focus on marriage, childbearing, and intergenerational relationships.Â